 In her book, Ms. Parker claims that NASA couldn’t figure out how to fake the most costly part of the mission: the Saturn rockets.

 “If you’re going to fake a mission to the moon,” continued Ms. Parker, “the first thing people are going to ask is, ‘how did you get there?’
-So, they needed to build an expensive and really big rocket.”
+So, they needed to build an expensive and massive rocket.”

-It simply cheaper to actually go to the moon and use fake footage filmed back on Earth.
+It was simply cheaper to go to the moon and use fake footage filmed back on Earth.